bosquejun/bantai/packages/with-rate-limit/README.md

 ## Storage Integration

-The rate limiting plugin requires a storage adapter.
+The rate limiting extension requires a storage adapter.
 You can use:

 - **Memory storage** (development/testing): `createMemoryStorage` from this package
 - **Redis storage** (production): `createRedisStorage` from `@bantai-dev/storage-redis`